-The Corium and Radioelement Transfer Research Laboratory (LETR) is located at the research centre of Cadarache, in South-East of France and headed by Joëlle Fleurot.
+The Radioelement Transfer Research Laboratory (LETR) is located at the research centre of Cadarache, in South-East of France and headed by Joëlle Fleurot.

 Note: Corium represents all the material resulting from the melting of the components of a nuclear reactor core.
 It is derived from the English word "core" to which has been added the Greek suffix “ium” standing for "element".